Whatsupas/SolutionC/README.md

 She has just looked into system, and realized that there are many requests for beds.
 In fact there are too many to handle manually.
 She wants to offer beds to as many different kittens as possible, but she only has **k** beds.
-Can you help her figure outhow to accommodate as many kittens as possible?
+Can you help her figure out how to accommodate as many kittens as possible?

 Note that a kitten will only come if it can stay the whole time it wants to borrow a spare bed.